averbraeck/medlabs/docs/1-install.md

 OpenJDK 64-Bit Server VM (build 17.0.2+8-86, mixed mode, sharing)
 ```

-When the version is 17 or higher, Java can run the heros model.
+When the version is 17 or higher, Java can run the medlabs models.

 ### 1.2.
 Download the executable jar, and input files

-Download the contents of the `jar` folder and unpack into a folder on disk, preferaby one without spaces in the file path.
+Download the contents of the `jar` folder and unpack into a folder on disk, preferably one without spaces in the file path.
 It should have the following content:

 ```
-|-- medlabs-heros-full-2.1.4.jar
+|-- medlabs-full-2.2.0.jar
 |-- default.properties
-|-- alpha-distance.properties
 |-- data
-    |-- thehague
-        |-- activities
-        |   |-- activityschedule.xlsx
-        |-- epidemiology
-        |   |-- infection_rates.csv
-        |   |-- transition_probabilities.xlsx
-        |-- locations
-        |   |-- locationtypes.csv
-        |   |-- locations.csv.gz
-        |   |-- thehague.osm.csv [description of files used in animation]
-        |   |-- thehague.osm.pbf [example openstreetmap file for background]
-        |   |-- haaglanden.osm.pbf [example OSM file of a wider region]
-        |-- people
-        |   |-- people.csv.gz
-        |-- policies
+    |-- placeholder.properties
-            |-- HardLockdown_00.csv [could be many policies]
 ```